adunurigoutham/node-primary/README.md

 # node-primary
-This is to test nodejs sample scripts
+This is to test nodejs sample scripts.

+Need to write sample api code